TrudAX/TRUDUtilsD365/README.md

 Another option (this will run new instance of VS)

+- Open the solution and set required breakpoints
-- Got to the Project->Property->Debug.
+- Got to the Project->Property->Debug (for TRUDUtilsD365 project)
 - Set start action to "start external program" and specify parameter C:\Program Files (x86)\Microsoft Visual Studio 14.0\Common7\IDE\devenv.exe
 - Run the project

 ## Installation

-Copy TRUDUtilsD365.dll and TRUDUtilsD365.pdb to the following folders
+Download all 3 files and run InstallToVS.exe.
+It will copy TRUDUtilsD365.dll and TRUDUtilsD365.pdb to the VS AddinExtensions folders.

-For 8.0 local DEV VM:

-C:\Program Files (x86)\Microsoft Visual Studio 14.0\Common7\IDE\Extensions\agk3do44.e2i\AddinExtensions

-For 8.1 local DEV VM:

-C:\Program Files (x86)\Microsoft Visual Studio 14.0\Common7\IDE\Extensions\ugjn0jrw.pfb\AddinExtensions

 Restart VS

+You can also copy these files manually, but extension path will be different for different VMs. (for 8.0 local DEV VM it will be C:\Program Files (x86)\Microsoft Visual Studio 14.0\Common7\IDE\Extensions\agk3do44.e2i\AddinExtensions, for 8.1 local DEV VM: C:\Program Files (x86)\Microsoft Visual Studio 14.0\Common7\IDE\Extensions\ugjn0jrw.pfb\AddinExtensions )